BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj4-Advanced-Lane-Lines/writeup.md

 Here we determine the camera matrix, which captures the transformation between real-world 3D coordinates of objects and their corresponding 2D image coordinates.
 For this purpose we use a checkerboard as our object, since it has a simple pattern with good contrast and known dimensions.
 We use the internal corners of the checkerboard to determine the 3D world and 2D image coordinates.

 Since the checkerboard is flat, we can set its z-coordinates to 0, and for every checkerboard image, we can assume the same real-world checkerboard object with the same (x, y, z) coordinates.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time all checkerboard corners are detected in a test image.
+Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time all checkerboard corners are detected in a test image (line 66 in `camera_calibration.py`).

-`imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful checkerboard detection.
+`imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful checkerboard detection (line 67 in `camera_calibration.py`).

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to a test image using the `cv2.undistort()` function and obtained the following result.
+I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function (line 74 in `camera_calibration.py`).
+I applied this distortion correction to a test image using the `cv2.undistort()` function and obtained the following result (line 86 in `camera_calibration.py`).

 [imageUndistortCheckerboard]: ./output_images/undistort_checkerboard.png "Undistorted checkerboard"
 ![alt text][imageUndistortCheckerboard]